skthetester/skthetester.github.io/_posts/2024-06-02-why-bdd-is-popular-among-testers-but-hated-by-developers.md

 title: Why BDD is Popular Among Testers but Hated by Developers
 ---

-# Why BDD is Popular Among Testers but Hated by Developers

 Behavior-Driven Development (BDD) is a methodology that sparks strong reactions in software teams.
 Testers embrace it for its clarity and alignment with user needs, while developers often view it as an added burden.
 Using tools like Cucumber and Gherkin, BDD defines software behavior in plain, structured language.
 This article explores why testers and developers have such differing perspectives, with a clear-eyed look at its benefits and challenges, plus a few questions to dig deeper.